 For companies who have enterprise mobile apps, allowing employees to freely use social apps on their mobile device alongside enterprise apps can be extremely risky.
 All it takes is one slip of the finger or wrong press of a button to send confidential, imperative company information out to one of your employee’s social networks.

-Just imagine it―an employee copy and pastes details of a classified client contract to send over to a fellow employee through your enterprise mobile app, only to accidently post it on their Facebook or LinkedIn wall instead because the wrong app was open.
+Just imagine it―an employee copy and pastes details of a classified client contract to send over to a fellow employee through your enterprise mobile app, only to accidentally post it on their Facebook or LinkedIn wall instead because the wrong app was open.
 While situations like this are almost always accidental and rare, is this really something you are willing to risk?

 Another pro that comes with blocking social apps while your enterprise mobile app is in use is that you get an added level of security against potential viruses and malware that may be lurking in these outside apps.
 While many enterprise mobile apps are designed with security as a top priority primarily to protect against these situations, not all security or antivirus protection programs can access every corner of your employee’s devices.
 Therefore, it’s better to be safe than sorry and block social apps from infecting your company’s enterprise mobile app.